 Results

-Utilizing the empirical relationship between chironomid 18O and lake water 18O by van Hardenbrook et al. (2018), the range of inferred lake water 18O values from the full chironomid record is between -10.2 to -21‰ (Table 3 and Fig. 3), which falls on the isotopically heavier end of the range of modern lake water 18O values in the NRB and Brooks Range (Fig. 2), and further indicates the influence of evaporation throughout Burial Lake’s history.
-While the prominent millennial-scale shifts of the record clearly exceed the 1 to 3‰ uncertainty of the chironomid-water 18O calibration model (van Hardenbroek et al., 2018), much of the higher frequency variability fall within this range (Fig. 4).
+Utilizing the empirical relationship between chironomid 18O and lake water 18O from van Hardenbrook et al. (2018), the range of inferred lake water 18O values from the full chironomid record is between -10.2 to -21‰ (Table 3 and Fig. 3), which falls on the isotopically heavier end of the range of modern lake water 18O values in the NRB and Brooks Range (Fig. 2).
+This further indicates the influence of evaporation throughout the history of Burial Lake.
+While the prominent millennial-scale shifts of the record clearly exceed the 1 to 3‰ uncertainty of the chironomid-water 18O calibration model (van Hardenbroek et al., 2018), much of the higher frequency variability falls within this range (Fig. 4).
 Below a hiatus in the core that revised ages place between ~34 and 38k cal a BP, inferred lake water 18O values range between -12 and -18‰, which suggests meaningful variation around a mean of -15‰ during MIS-3.
-Moving upcore above the hiatus, between ~20 to 16k cal a BP, values remained relatively low, with an average of -17.6‰ prior to a rise between ~16 and 14k cal a BP to an average of -12.6 ‰ through the Bølling-Allerod (BA) transition.
-During BA and across the Younger Dryas (YD), between 14 and 11.5k cal a BP, values remained near -12‰.
+Above the hiatus, between ~20 to 16k cal a BP, values remained relatively low, with an average of -17.6‰.
+Between ~16 and 14k cal a BP, through the Bølling-Allerod (BA) transition, they rose to to an average of -12.6 ‰.
+During the BA and across the Younger Dryas (YD), between 14 and 11.5k cal a BP, values remained near -12‰.
 A rapid decline by ~4‰ occurred between ~11 and 10k cal a BP.
 Average early and middle Holocene values were the lowest of the record (-19‰ ).
 After ~3.5k cal a BP, average values rose to near modern (-17‰).

-A surface sediment sample with a thickness of 0.5-cm obtained from Burial Lake in 2010 provided an inferred water isotope composition of -13.6‰, which is between 3.2 and 4‰ higher than measured lake water values from 2010 and 1997, respectively.
-Although this difference could possibly reflect dis-equilibrium between chironomid and lake water isotope values it more likely reflects the poor comparison between a single water sample and time-integrated sediment results.
-Proxy measurements from surface sediment samples integrate lake water values for significantly longer periods of time than single water collections.
-In this case, the surface sample likely incorporates the decades between 1980 and 2010, based on 210Pb measurements, which for much of northern and interior Alaska, was a long-term period of warming and drying conditions (Wendler et al., 2012; Anderson et al., 2013; Arp et al., 2013; Walsh et al., 2017; Anderson et al., 2018).
+A surface sediment sample with a thickness of 0.5-cm obtained from Burial Lake in 2010 provided an inferred water isotope composition of -13.6‰, which is 3.2 and 4‰ higher than measured lake water values from 2010 and 1997, respectively.
+Although this difference could possibly reflect disequilibrium between chironomid and lake water isotope values, it more likely reflects the poor comparison between a single water sample and time-integrated sediment results.
+Proxy measurements from surface sediment samples integrate lake water values for significantly longer periods of time than single collections of water.
+In this case, based on 210Pb measurements, the surface sample likely incorporates the decades between 1980 and 2010, which for much of northern and interior Alaska was a period of warming and drying conditions (Wendler et al., 2012; Anderson et al., 2013; Arp et al., 2013; Walsh et al., 2017; Anderson et al., 2018).
 While warmer and drier conditions may possibly account for the higher chironomid-inferred lake water 18O values we cannot exclude the possibility that the range of lake water 18O values may vary considerably more than the two lake water values that were obtained.
 The highly resistant nature of chironomid chitin to degradation excludes diagenetic effects to explain the differences with the down core data.
 Redepositional effects are also highly unlikely based on the clear structures observed within the core sedimentology and by the pollen and July T chiron data (Abbott et al., 2010).
 It will require additional analyses from Burial Lake water and the upper sections of the sediment record to more clearly determine the relationship between the 18O values of modern lake water and corresponding chironomid surface sediment values.